SBB Historic: Schaltplan – two circuit diagrams of the Ce 6/8 III crocodile

 During braking, the traction motor connections are altered to turn them into electrical generators.
 The motor fields are connected across the main traction generator (MG) [the rotors like [20III] are always connected in series with the stator like [CII], as motor and as generator, see 01-fig.5] and the motor armatures are connected across the load.
 [The helper magnets like [FIII] are moved from the motor circuit to the generated output].
 The MG now excites the motor fields.
 The rolling locomotive or multiple unit wheels turn the motor armatures, and the motors act as generators, either sending the generated current through onboard resistors (dynamic braking) or back into the supply (regenerative braking).
 Compared to electro-pneumatic friction brakes, braking with the traction motors can be regulated faster improving the performance of wheel slide protection.
 (28Mar2020)

 I learn in [3] (page 93-94) that SBB added regenerative braking to a single one of the SBB Ae 3/6 II (#10401, picture at SBB Historic on Wikipedia, below).
 But the regenerative braking parts were removed in 1928.
 Those locomotives were running on the Flachland flatland, but the crocodiles were running on the Gotthard-line that was steep.
 That being said, as already mentioned, I assume that any locomotive on the same catenary’s electrical circuit would brake for those with regenerative braking by consuming the electric energy delivered during braking?
 How wide an area did such a circuit cover?
-How many runningother locomotices were needed?
+How many runningother locomotives were needed?

 Drawing 01-fig.6 – Auxiliary circuits